Visit the Nature’s Access YouTube Channel at: Nature’s Access Videos

 The features that are very easy to recognize are the berries.
 Poison Sumac have white berries in sparse clusters.
 Non-Poisonous Sumac (by far the most common) have cone shaped clusters of red berries when ripe.
 Never will Poison Sumac berries turn red.

 Poison Ivy-The most common of the Urushiol producing plants.
 Remember “Leaves of 3, leave it be” and you will be well served.
 Poison Ivy grows pretty much everywhere in every condition.
 It can grow in patches on the ground or vine up a tree.
+Check out this video showing Poison Ivy.

 The leaves vary and can be confused with poison oak with fairly heavily lobed leaves or they can be shaped more like a birch leaf with heavy teeth.
 Not that it matters.
 Treat them both the same.